dimi309/small3d/README.md

 small3d runs on mobile devices using Vulkan and OpenGL ES.
 On Android, OpenGL ES is recommended because Vulkan still has some issues on quite a few devices.

-On iOS, Vulkan is recommended (using MoltenVK).
-OpenGL ES has been deprecated by Apple, but please feel free to use it, especially if you are developing for older 32-bit devices for which the Vulkan build will not work.
+Concerning iOS, it has to be mentioned that OpenGL ES has been deprecated by Apple.
+It is not a bad idea to use it though.
+It still works and it will run on older 32-bit devices for which the Vulkan build will not.
+Other than that, small3d runs fine with Vulkan on 64-bit iOS devices (using MoltenVK).

 You can build small3d for mobile platforms by executing either `build-android` or  `build-ios` from the `scripts` directory.
 Then you can use the test projects